Tutorial

 package

-: either basic or expanded data package.
+: specifies either "basic" or "expanded" data package.
 Expanded data packages generally include additional information about data quality, such as individual quality flag test results.
 Not every NEON data product has an expanded package; if the expanded package is requested but there isn't one, the basic package will be downloaded. -

 savepath